-Splash pads are the height of easy, free summer fun.
-They’re typically water play areas in a park and near a playground, and they offer parents a way to supervise their kids having fun while being safe.
-(Don’t forget your sunscreen and bring your own towels and chairs!)
-There are over 100 splash pads in Toronto — you can see the city’s full list here — open for the 2024 season from May 17 to September 15, dawn to dusk (9:00am-8:30pm).
+Hanging out at a splash pad makes for easy day of fun since they’re located in parks and recreation areas, and often near a playground, so parents can supervise their kids as they run around while staying safe.
+Don’t forget your sunscreen and bring your own towels and chairs!
+There are over 100 splash pads in Toronto — you can see the city’s full list here — that officially open for the 2025 season from May 17 to mid-September, dawn to dusk (9:00 AM – 9:00 PM).
 Check out our favourites on our Guide to the Best City-Run Splash Pads in Toronto…

 (Click on the link title for more information)